14 Facts About My Bookshelves

 - Some of my favourite books I own in Czech as well as in English language.

-- The oldest book on my shelf is a Czech book called Psohlavci by Alois Jirásek.
-My copy is from 1917.
+- The oldest book on my shelf is a Czech book called Psohlavci by Alois Jirásek, published in 1917.

 - I wish I had someone to whom I could bequeath all of my books one day.